meadowsrjack-rgb/boxstat/XCODE_DEPLOYMENT_GUIDE.md

 This guide will help you export the UYP Basketball app and deploy it to the Apple App Store using Xcode.

+---

+## ⚠️ First Time Setup?

+**If this is your first time setting up your Mac for iOS development**, start here:

+1. **[MAC_SETUP_GUIDE.md](./MAC_SETUP_GUIDE.md)** - Complete Mac environment setup from scratch
+2. **[QUICK_START_IOS.md](./QUICK_START_IOS.md)** - Quick reference checklist with troubleshooting

+These guides cover:
+- Installing Xcode, Node.js, CocoaPods
+- Running automated environment checks
+- Fixing common errors (UTF-8, xcode-select, Podfile paths)
+- Opening your project in Xcode for the first time

+**Once your environment is set up and you can run the app in Xcode simulator**, return to this guide for App Store submission.

+---

 ## Prerequisites

 ### Required Tools